futureeinstein/Technology-For-Impaired-People/README.md

 # Technology-For-Impaired-People

 Sign languages (also known as signed languages) are languages that use the visual-manual modality to convey meaning.
 Sign languages are expressed through manual articulations in combination with non-manual elements.
 Sign languages are full-fledged natural languages with their own grammar and lexicon.
 Sign languages are not universal and they are not mutually intelligible with each other therefore we use certain translators to understand every gestures.
-This project is used for translation sign language to text and text to sign language.
+This application is used for translation sign language to text and text to sign language.

 # Prerequisites